elastic/e2e-testing/.ci/README.md

 make -C .ci provision-stack
 ```

-Make note of the IP address displayed in the ansible summary, as you'll need it for the next commands.
+A `stack-sshhosts` file will be created in the root directory of the project.
+Check the IP address of the stack instance from there, or make note of the IP address displayed in the ansible summary, as you'll need it for the next commands.

 ### Setup stack